 Participants in 2016-2017

 The majority of pilot phase institutions have continued in this first official cycle of PRME Champions (pilot phase list can be found here).
-Six additional PRME signatories have joined the group (marked with *).
+Eight additional PRME signatories have joined the group (marked with *).

 |Colombia||Externado University Management Faculty|

 |Mexico||EGADE, Graduate School of Business Administration and Leadership*|

 |Peru||CENTRUM Católica Graduate Business School, Pontificia Universidad Católica del Perú|